carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

-# LAB: Generating the Validation Report
-TODO:

-# How to start?
-* Separation of Concerns in practice: ask yourself questions!
-* make it smaller
-* top down vs bottom up
-* mock steps vs Walking Skeleton

-# Make it smaller: ask yourself questions
-* what if instead I only do X?
-* A & B -> A then B

-## Continuous Chain
-* Faster small steps beat bigger steps
-* also easier to parallelize

-* The smaller the better

-## Safe steps
-* you need to be able to check that everything works
-* review the model frequently
-* run frequently
-* test frequently

-# Top Down vs Bottom Up

-## in -app mocking
-* like in the tests

-## Walking Skeleton
-* entire application / workflow structure
-* made of empty (or logging-only) components
-* incrementally filled-in
-* also useful for testing

-# LAB: TODO: planning a complex change
+# LAB: planning a complex change: adding aggregation
+Compute amount total and allowed amount total (introduce aggregation)

-Define the main structure
+* Define the main structure
-Split in sub-tastks with post-its
+* Split in sub-tastks with post-its
-Discuss the optimal order
+* Discuss the optimal order
-Introduce mock / support steps